Pass rate

 4. Don’t chase a “good week”.
 Quarter-to-quarter variation in the GB pass rate is small — around two percentage points across recent years.
 Pick the date that works for your revision plan rather than gaming the calendar.

 5. Book early, then keep revising.
-Theory test slots are usually available within 1–2 weeks; booking gives you a deadline to revise toward.
+A booked date gives you a fixed deadline to revise towards, which beats an open-ended plan.

 How DVSA publishes the data